Harry Cunningham (activist): Personal

 Upon first arrival in New York, Cunningham worked as an ice delivery truck driver.
 Later, he worked as a real estate appraiser in the New York City Office of the Comptroller.
-On April 2, 1913, he married Teresa McMahon (1886-1968), an immigrant from Co.
-Monaghan, Ireland.
+On April 2, 1913, he married Teresa McMahon (1886-1968), an immigrant from County Monaghan, Ireland.
 After the wedding, the couple returned to Ireland for a month the visit family.

 Harry and Teresa had three children: Catherine (who died in adolescence), John, and Alice.
 In 1916, at the height of the World War I German submarine scare, Teresa embarked with infant Catherine for a visit to Ireland that would last 18 months, during which time she gave birth to John.
 Whether she was carrying out an assignment on behalf of her husband, recovering from giving birth to John, or simply unable to secure timely safe passage back to America due to the wartime emergency, has not been determined.